blackhatinside/InstagramFeed/README.md

 # IMPLEMENTATION NOTES
 CRUD operations are implemented through Django REST framework's ModelViewSet

+	Viewsets are typically registered with a router (DefaultRouter, SimpleRouter), which automatically generates the URL patterns for all the HTTP methods (GET, POST, PUT, DELETE, etc.)

 CRUD operations should be implemented through Django REST framework's Generic views

+# Testing Files
+publisher.py
+sender.py
+receiver.py